hunter-koppen/WhiteLabelModule/README.md

 ## Usage

-Once the installation has succesfully been setup you will have to choose when to load a brand that you have setup.
+Once the installation has been successfully set up you will have to choose when to load a brand that you have setup.
 You will have to create some logic yourself to fire the `ACT_Brand_SetVariables` nanoflow with a Brand object at the desired moment.
 An example: You have a multi-tenant application and one a user logs in you want that user to see the styling of the company that he is a part of.
 In this case it is wise to add a 1 - 1 association between the `Brand` and `Company` entity.
 Now once the user logs in you can add a dataview to the layout of the first page that the user will arrive at.
 This dataview will run a nanoflow which will retrieve the `Brand` from the currentuser's `Company` and then runs the `ACT_Brand_SetVariables` nanoflow.
 This will then load the desired styles for the user.

 ## Adding more variables